Overview

 2026 and Beyond

-As this event becomes an anticipated occurrence, with demonstrable demand and value, we aim to build it into a full conference in March 2026 and the following iterations.
-With over 200 attendees in 2025 (including academic researchers, community partners, academic staff, and students), we anticipate growing momentum in the next year.
-The current format has already shown how a co-learning approach can shift power dynamics and foster mutual respect and accountability.
-A full conference allows time and space for more in-depth engagement, intentional networking, and adds national and global relevance to this critical conversation.
+As this event becomes an anticipated occurrence, with demonstrable demand and value, we built it into a full conference in March 2026.
+With over 190 attendees in 2026 (including academic researchers, community partners, academic staff, and students), we anticipate growing momentum in the future.
+The conference format has already shown how a co-learning approach can shift power dynamics and foster mutual respect and accountability.
+The full conference allowed time and space for more in-depth engagement, intentional networking, and added national and global relevance to this critical conversation.

 What to Expect at the CER Conference?